 In addition to posing a significant environmental risk—what one opponent has called “a disaster waiting to happen”—the plan could jeopardize the great strides communities have made in revitalizing their riverfronts.
 It also would imperil the region’s scenic splendor, as well as access to the river and the safety of those engaged in paddling, sailing and motorboating.

 The risk of transporting volatile materials via barge was made evident on April 4, 2017, when a vessel carrying 60,000 barrels of gasoline ran aground on the river's west side just offshore the Village of Catskill.
 Although no spills were reported, next time we may not be so lucky.
 Following this incident Scenic Hudson renewed its call for the USCG to terminate the rulemaking process for this proposal.

 In June 2017, the USCG announced it would be temporarily suspending the proposal while it undertook a structured review process for evaluating the potential need for anchorages and their risk to the public, the environment, and our communities.
-Scenic Hudson and Hudson Valley stakeholders have been invited to participate in two Ports and Waterways Safety Assessment (PAWSA) workshops in November 2017 to identify and determine appropriate measures to mitigate navigation risks.
+Scenic Hudson and Hudson Valley stakeholders have been invited to participate in two PAWSA workshops in November 2017 to identify and determine appropriate measures to mitigate navigation risks.
 Scenic Hudson will have a place at the table for this reviewing of alternative strategies to address the safety of transporting oil and other hazardous materials on the river.

 WHAT YOU CAN DO

 Contact the New York State Department of Environmental Conservation and urge them to issue strict regulations that will prohibit new anchorage grounds from being sited at locations where they pose a clear and direct threat to the environment, quality of life, and regional economic development goals.